waleeda/oldWikiArt/README.md

 The latest update adds Material You dynamic color support on Android 12+ devices, automatically adapting the app theme to the user's wallpaper.

+Navigation between Paintings, Artists, Search, Favourites and Support continues to be handled by the bottom navigation bar at the bottom of the screen.

 ## Future improvements